alexmgrant/alexmgrant.github.io/_posts/2016-10-6-ionic-rc0-&-firebase.markdown

 }
 {% endhighlight %}

-Next we need to tell rollupjs to use our commonjs modules ie. Firebase.
+Next we need to tell rollupjs to use our commonjs modules ie. Firebase & Lodash.
 So we don't have to [dig into ionic's implementation](https://github.com/driftyco/ionic-app-scripts/) we can use `package.json` to build our own custom rollupjs script.

 Setup our `/package.json`
 {% highlight Json %}